 A: Yes please!
 As of April 2016 it will be the law for all dogs to be microchipped.
 Dogs also MUST have tags on their collars, it is the law if they are to be walked in a public place.
 If they wear a harness, I would still rather they had a collar on as well, if only for while they are out.

 Q: What should we expect during our complimentary initial consultation?

 A: This is a crucial part of the service I provide, I come to your home and meet you and your dog(s).
 I let you tell me about your dog(s) personality and routine and what service you would like.
 It’s a great opportunity to ask some questions and get comfortable with me.
 I will ask you a few questions about your dog and I can confirm the costs implied with the service you require.
 I assure you, there is no pressure to go any further than this if you don’t want to!
 You can take as much time as you like to decide, there is no obligation to decide then and there.
 I will leave my contract and information pack with you so you can go over it with your other family members if you wish!

 Q: What happens if my dog is muddy and wet when you get home?

 A: Don’t worry I won’t leave your muddy mutt loose in your house to trash the place!
-If you show me your ‘washing routine’ I will endeavor to clean your dog off as much as possible and towel dry.
-I myself have cream coloured sofas so I know what it is like!
+I will endeavour to clean your dog off as much as possible if you have an easily accessible external hose pipe and I have super absorbent microfibre towels in every crate and then some!
+I myself have had cream coloured sofas and dogs so I know what it is like!